HKUST-LongGroup/BA-solver/README.md

 #### Dataset download

 The experiments for [ImageNet](https://www.kaggle.com/competitions/imagenet-object-localization-challenge/data) are provided.
-You can place the data that you want and can specifiy it via `--data-dir` arguments in training scripts.
+You can place the data that you want and can specifiy it via `--data-dir` arguments (e.g., "../train") in training scripts.
 We didn't apply preprocessing process for extracting latent in our experiments.

 ### 3. Training